dubiousnate/mints-awesome-server/index.md

 # 🍀 How to Play on Mint’s Minecraft Server

 Welcome to **Mint’s Awesome Modpack**!
-Follow this guide to install the pack through CurseForge and join the server at **mintcraft.se**.
+Follow this guide to install the pack through CurseForge and join the server at **57.129.38.77:2496**.

 ---